endojs/endo/packages/ses/docs/source/draft-standalone-spec.rst

    realms.
 On platforms that do not support ``Realm.makeRootRealm``, the property must be absent so that SES code can feature-test for it.

-2. Freeze all shared primordials.
-With the above omissions, there is no hidden state or ambient authority among the shared primordials, so transitive freezing means that the shared primordials are immutable and rom-able.
-Since no global objects or evaluators are reachable from the shared primordials.
+2. Freeze all shared intrinsics.
+With the above omissions, there is no hidden state or ambient authority among the shared intrinsics, so transitive freezing means that the shared intrinsics are immutable and rom-able.
+Since no global objects or evaluators are reachable from the shared intrinsics.
 They can be placed in ROM without the bookkeeping needed for them to point at any objects not in ROM.
 3. For each compartment, create a new global populated by: